Skip to main content

 ODACTRA may not be suitable for patients with certain medical conditions that may reduce the ability to survive a serious allergic reaction or that may increase the risk of adverse reactions after epinephrine administration.
 Examples of these medical conditions include but are not limited to: markedly compromised lung function (either chronic or acute); severe mast cell disorder; or cardiovascular disease including unstable angina, recent myocardial infarction, significant arrhythmia, and uncontrolled hypertension.
 In addition, ODACTRA may not be suitable for patients who are taking medications that can potentiate or inhibit the effects of epinephrine (see Prescribing Information for epinephrine for information on drug interactions).

-Administer the initial dose of ODACTRA in a healthcare setting under the supervision of a physician with experience in the diagnosis and treatment of allergic diseases and prepared to manage a life-threatening systemic or local allergic reaction.
+Administer the initial dose of ODACTRA in a healthcare setting under the supervision of a healthcare professional with experience in the diagnosis and treatment of allergic diseases and prepared to manage a life-threatening systemic or local allergic reaction.
 Observe patients in the office for at least 30 minutes following the initial dose of ODACTRA.

 5.2 Upper Airway Compromise